HOW WE BUILD THE PIPELINE

 Our advanced manufacturing training programs fit within an award-winning, nationally renowned, progressive workforce training model including:

-Through the Great Opportunities in Technology and Engineering Careers (GO TEC) project, students will attend Career Connections Labs introducing precision machining, welding, robotics, automation and mechatronics, and other high-demand career sectors.
-IALR’s Dr. Julie Brown serves as Interim Director of this GO Virginia Region 3 project.
+Through the Great Opportunities in Technology and Engineering Careers (GO TEC®) program, middle school students across Virginia learn about precision machining, welding, robotics, automation and mechatronics, and other high-demand career sectors in Career Connections Labs.

-High school students can earn advanced manufacturing credits through dual-enrollment programs with the community college system.
+High school students can earn advanced manufacturing credits through dual-enrollment programs with the community college system, including the Academy for Engineering and Technology and the Piedmont Governor’s School for Mathematics, Science and Technology, both of which are hosted at IALR.
 Certification opportunities are available.

 Building upon the advanced manufacturing credits earned in high school, students complete the rest of their training at the community college level in order to complete their diploma.
 IALR is pleased to collaborate with Danville Community College and their nationally recognized programs.